 If this optional input contains the component enclosing digest values of the signatures to be processed, the server shall retrieve those signatures enclosed in (or referenced by) the signature object container, and it shall inspect all the input documents enclosed in (or referenced by) the different input documents containers searching for signatures embedded within them matching the aforementioned digest values.

-If this optional input contains components enclosing a pointer to one XAdES signature, the server shall retrieve each XAdES signature pointed by each component, as specified in [1].
+If this optional input contains components enclosing a pointer to one XAdES signature, the server shall retrieve each XAdES signature pointed by each component, as specified in DSS-X core v2.0 [1].

-If the protocol implemented is the ‘validation’ or the ‘validation and augmentation’, then the server shall retrieve the documents that match the RefURI and RefType values, as specified in clause 6.1.2 of [1].
+If the protocol implemented is the ‘validation’ or the ‘validation and augmentation’, then the server shall retrieve the documents that match the RefURI and RefType values, as specified in clause 6.1.2 of DSS-X core v2.0 [1].

 8.2.2 Retrieving CAdES signature(s)